Our free weekly newsletter delivers curated home decor and furniture picks, expert design advice, and more. Join 4,000+

 3 Furniture Buying Tips

-Whether you’re shopping the for sales the perfect new sofa, a bed, or anything really, furniture is always a big purchase.
-Even in the sales, it can be expensive and once you’ve purchased, your new piece will play a key role in your home.
+Whether you’re shopping for sales the perfect new sofa, a bed, or any type of furniture, furniture is always a big purchase.
+Even with markdowns, it can be expensive and once you’ve purchased your new piece or furniture set, it will play a key role in your home.
 So you want to get it right.

 Here are three tips to help you:

 “My number one piece of advice for shopping for furniture sales: don't buy the entire set or be in a hurry,” advises Monte.

 “Buying the entire bedroom set off the showroom floor only gets things done fast.
 But what you're left with is a bedroom that feels like a showroom.
 If you truly want a home that feels finished and like your own then it takes time and some elbow grease to process through how you live, what style furniture you want, and find what's actually available.”

 "Buying the entire bedroom set off the showroom floor only gets things done fast.
 But what you're left with is a bedroom that feels like a showroom."